proksee-project/proksee-cmd/README.md

 The assemble pipeline consists of three major stages:

 - **Stage 1: Pre-Assembly**: Verifies inputs, estimates information about the reads, filters the reads, and prepares the reads for sequence assembly.
-- **Stage 2: Fast Assembly**: Assembles the reads quickly in order to derive approximate information about the assembly, such asquality metrics.
+- **Stage 2: Fast Assembly**: Assembles the reads quickly in order to derive approximate information about the assembly, such as quality metrics.
 This information will assist the expert assembly.
 - **Stage 3: Expert Assembly**: Assembles the reads in an expert manner using information gathered during the previous stages.

-**Command**
+### Command

 ```bash
 proksee assemble -o /path/to/output/directory FORWARD REVERSE